 Let's have a look back at the highlights of the record breaking performances at the ISU World Cup Speed Skating event in Hamar (NOR).

-Take a look at the many highlights of the first ever ISU World Cup Short Track Speed Skating action in Dresden.
+Take a look at the highlights of the intense ISU World Cup Short Track Speed Skating action in Dresden.

 Following the ISU European Figure Skating Championships the focus now shifts this week to the ISU Four Continents Figure Skating Championships with most of the non-European top skaters competing in Anaheim, USA (February 5-10).
 Anaheim will host an ISU Figure Skating Championship for the first time.

 Denis Yuskov (RUS) took his third 1500m gold medal of the season but the crowd inside Hamar's Vikingskipet – with Norwegian prime minister Erna Solberg among them – cheered louder for Håvard Bøkko (NOR) collecting the silver medal.
 The Norwegian took his first individual World Cup medal since the 2012/2013 season.
 In the 500m Pavel Kulizhnikov (RUS) showed a little ShortTrack trick to stay on his feet in the inner corner and win his second gold medal of the weekend.

 After Saturday's 1000m win, Brittany Bowe (USA) took another gold medal in the 1500m on Sunday.
 Dutch youngster Joy Beune won her career first individual World Cup medal clinching the bronze.
 Vanessa Herzog (AUT) took advantage of the absence of Saturday's winner Nao Kodaira (JPN) in the 500m.
 Despite a slower race on Sunday, the European Sprint champion collected the gold medal.